samdishakhunger/blog/_posts/motivation/2021-12-16-watch-the-donut-not-the-hole.md

 We all are unique.
 We all have flaws and nobody is perfect in this world.
 But if we continue to focus on the flaws and feel sad and distressed about it, we might end up not liking or even dispising ourselves.

-And the above mentioned saying reminds us to focus on the donut, i.e., to focus on our strengths, and to embrace our shortcomings.
+And the above mentioned saying reminds us to watch the donut, i.e., to focus on our strengths, and to embrace our shortcomings.

 ## What I learnt from this